Read in 4 minutes

 Jenkins is an open source automation server that offers an easy way to set up a continuous integration and continuous delivery (CI/CD) pipeline.

-Continuous integration (CI) is a DevOps practice in which team members regularly commits their code changes to the version control repository, after which automated builds and tests are run.
+Continuous integration (CI) is a DevOps practice in which team members regularly commit their code changes to the version control repository, after which automated builds and tests are run.
 Continuous delivery (CD) is a series of practices where code changes are automatically built, tested and deployed to production.

-In this tutorial we will show you how to install Jenkins on an Ubuntu 18.04 machine using the Jenkins Debian package repository.
+In this tutorial, we will show you how to install Jenkins on an Ubuntu 18.04 machine using the Jenkins Debian package repository.

 Although this tutorial is written for Ubuntu 18.04 Bionic Beaver the same steps can be used for Ubuntu 16.04 Xenial Xerus.